zack0705/poc-website-user-management/README.md

 And finally for security, I used Spring Security and Java JWT dependencies.
 I created authentication and authorization functionalities for it.

 ### Frontend
+Since I use Angular for frontend functionalities, I created the required components of login, register, update, delete and users.
+I then connected the components by setting up the routes from one component to other.
+For example users component would route to update and delete component.
+I then created a basic CSS for the webpages.